sarthakarsul18/sarthakarsul18/README.md

 # 💫 About Me:
 I'm Sarthak Arsul, an aspiring AI & Machine Learning Engineer with a strong interest in NLP, deep learning, and building intelligent real-world applications.
-I enjoy working with Python, ML/DL frameworks, NLP, SQL, and data analytics tools to create meaningful and efficient solutions.<br><br>Outside of tech, I love writing novels, especially romance and thriller stories, and enjoy watching sci-fi and romantic films.<br><br>My long-term goal is to become a skilled NLP Engineer and contribute to innovative AI-driven products that make a real impact.
+I enjoy working with Python, ML/DL frameworks, NLP, SQL, and data analytics tools to create meaningful and efficient solutions.<br><br>Outside of tech, I love writing novels, especially romance and thriller stories, and enjoy watching sci-fi and romantic films.<br><br>My long-term goal is to build an AI smart enough to do my work while I relax.

 ## 🌐 Socials: